top of page

 Japanese wine berry (Rubus phoenicolasius)

-One of the most glorious jewel like berries I have ever grown, just visually you will love to cast your eyes upon the ruby berries and I find the birds do not go too crazy over them; which is a bonus (I always plant some fruiting bushes especially for the birds, one for me, one for them.
-This is my
+This is one of the most glorious jewel like berries I have ever grown.
+I find the birds do not go too crazy over them either; which is a bonus (although I always like to share by planting some fruiting bushes, especially for the birds)

 Beans Flower.jpg